AdriaCoding/ADM2/README.md

 # Second delivery for the ADM project
 #### Jan Herlyn & Adrià Lisa

 Under the folder 'scripts' you will find all the codes for the NeuralODE and Lokta-Volterra models, written in Julia.
-The codes used for the Linear Time Series models, like AR, SARIMA, etc. are all combined in the Jupyter notebook.
+The codes used for the Linear Time Series models, like AR, SARIMA, etc. are all combined in the `ipynb` notebook.
 We provide an explanation on how to run the julia scripts, as it is not as well known as the python notebook.

 ### Installing Julia
 To install Julia, you can go the [official website](https://julialang.org/downloads/) and follow the appropriate steps for your system.